 Therefore, you will have to use this brush and groom your cat more often during the shedding season.

-How Much Does a Turkish Van Cat Cost?
+How Much is Turkish Van Cat Price?

 The exact price of a Turkish Van kitten depends on a breeder and several other factors.
 On average you can expect to pay from $500 to $800 for a purebred kitten.